Book with Confidence and enjoy enhanced flexibility to change your departure up to 30 days prior

 One of the best ways to see Egypt and the relics of its ancient past is by taking a Nile cruise.
-Cruising between Aswan and Luxor will give you time to relax and take in the scenery of the Nile Valley while enjoying daily tours from your Nile cruise to some of the most impressive ancient Egyptian temples and tombs, such as Karnak Temple, Luxor Temple, Temple of Queen Hatshepsut, Colossi of Memnon, Philae Temple, High Dam, Unfinished Obelisk, Abu Simbel Temple and many more!
+Cruising between Luxor and Aswan will give you time to relax and take in the scenery of the Nile Valley while enjoying daily tours from your Nile cruise to some of the most impressive ancient Egyptian temples and tombs, such as Karnak Temple, Luxor Temple, Temple of Queen Hatshepsut, Colossi of Memnon, Philae Temple, High Dam, Unfinished Obelisk, Abu Simbel Temple and many more!

-Journey To Egypt offers a variety of high-quality options selected from among the best cruises available on the Nile, along with professional Egyptologist guide.
+Journey to Egypt offers a variety of high-quality options selected from among the best cruises available on the Nile, along with professional Egyptologist guide.
 Choose now your dream cruise and don’t miss the chance to sail through southern Egypt and visiting majestic attractions between the top touristic cities of Luxor and Aswan.

-Q-Best time for Nile River Cruise?
 A- The best time to for Nile Cruise is October through April when the temperatures are mild and good weather.
 However, late spring – Easter Time – is also prime tourist season.

-Q-Is it safe to do a Nile Cruise?A- There is no FCO advice against travel to Cairo, Alexandria, the tourist areas along the Nile, and the Red Sea resorts of Sharm el Sheikh and Hurghada.
+A- There is no FCO advice against travel to Cairo, Alexandria, the tourist areas along the Nile, and the Red Sea resorts of Sharm el Sheikh and Hurghada.
 The section of the country between the Nile and the Red Sea is also considered mostly safe.

-Q-Which is the best Nile Cruise Ship?A- Most Nile Cruise Ships carry between 70 and 120 passengers and have four or five decks (but no lift), including a sun deck with loungers and a pool.
+A- Most Nile Cruise Ships carry between 70 and 120 passengers and have four or five decks (but no lift), including a sun deck with loungers and a pool.
 The uber-stylish Oberoi Zahra is currently considered the best boat on the Nile.

-Q-How long is a Nile Cruise?A- Most Nile cruise itineraries are a 3 night Nile cruise, 4 night Nile Cruise or 7 night Nile cruise.
+A- Most Nile cruise itineraries are a 3 night Nile cruise, 4 night Nile Cruise or 7 night Nile cruise.
 More exotic trips can occasionally stretch from 10 days to two weeks know as Long Nile Cruises

-Q-How far is Luxor from Aswan?
 A- The distance between Luxor and Aswan is 181 km.
 The road distance is 214.5 km.

-Q-Is the Nile River safe to swim in?
 A- Yes, of course!
 Every week our guests swim in the Nile without any problems or cause for concern.
 The currents ensure that you are swimming in clean, non-stagnant water.